With his own midterm 'shellacking' in mind, Obama returns to campaign trail to boost Democrats

 "I'm not recommending for every future president that they take a shellacking like I did," Obama said the day after Democrats lost 63 seats in the House in the middle of his first term.
 "I'm sure there are easier ways to learn these lessons."

-But as a former President, Obama is in high demand in the closing stretch of this election, opening a five-state tour here in Georgia on Friday night in hopes of slowing the prospect of a Republican wave that could deliver a similar fate to his longtime partner, President Joe Biden.
+But as a former President, Obama is in high demand in the closing stretch of this election, opening a five-state tour here in Georgia on Friday night.
+He's hoping to slow the prospect of a Republican wave that could deliver a similar fate to his longtime partner, President Joe Biden, who is also hitting the trail, making a rare joint appearance with Vice President Kamala Harris in Philadelphia.

 "This is going to be a close race and we can't afford to get it wrong," Obama said in an ad for Cheri Beasley, the Democratic nominee for Senate in North Carolina, one of several personalized messages he taped for candidates in all corners of the country.